cybertoothca/ember-cli-bootstrap3-sass/README.md

 ### Upgrading

+If you want to upgrade this addon at any time, simply invoke the `ember install ember-cli-bootstrap3-sass` command.

-When working through the Ember upgrade process, I recommend invoking the `ember install ember-cli-bootstrap3-sass` command once you are done to get the latest version of the addon.
-Notice that this will likely update the `bootstrap-sass` bower dependency to the latest 3.x.x version.
+When working through the Ember-CLI upgrade process, I again recommend invoking the `ember install ember-cli-bootstrap3-sass` command to get the latest version of the addon.
+Notice that this may update the `bootstrap-sass` bower dependency to the latest 3.x.x version.

 ### Troubleshooting And Tips